 Here are the cooking times and liquid needed to add to the pot to cook in depending on how long you were able to soak your quinoa.

-Soaking overnight or longer: minimum of 1 cup liquid no matter how much quinoa!
+Soaking overnight or longer- Minimum of 1 cup liquid no matter how much quinoa (in Instant Pot)!

-Hint: the foam is the phytic acid soaking off!
-Be sure the rinse the foam and bubbles away to the best of your ability.
-Try to let the water run clear as possible.
+Hint: The foam is the phytic acid soaking off!
+Be sure to rinse the foam and bubbles away to the best of your ability.
+Try to let the water run as clear as possible.
+Use a mesh strainer!

 Substitutions and Variations